gutomaia/pyNES/README.rst

 That was what my curious and inventive mind believed for years, and still do so.
 As a kid, I used to play those games and always asked myself how they were done.
 I really wanted to experience some of the game design problems the pioneers once faced.
 Back then, they had to wage their own tools, hack the specs for game effects and layout the memory mapper circuits.
-I figure out, that to reach mount doom as equal, foremost, I had to forge my own hammer.
-I've decided trail their footmarks therefore I build PyNES: A Python ASM compiler for Nintendo 8 bits.
+I figured out that to reach mount doom as equal, foremost, I had to forge my own hammer.
+Therefore, I decided to trail their footmarks by building PyNES: A Python ASM compiler for Nintendo 8 bits.

-However as I strum steps progresses, the anvil didn't sound the same.
+However, as I strum steps progresses, the anvil didn't sound the same.
 Knowledge weight has changed.
 Internet made it all available and communities are helpful.
-Also, computer power had grown and programming languages evolved.
-I must go a further in each step of their challenges.
+Also, computer power has grown and programming languages have evolved.
+I must go further in each step of their challenges.
 PyNES is turning into a high-level compiler which will allow Nintendo games to be written mostly in Python.
 This lecture will explain the several hacks and drawbacks of such approach.
-And I must say, trying to compile a such evolved language to a such limited processor as the c6502 it's MADNESS.
+And I must say, trying to compile a such evolved language to a such limited processor as the c6502 isn't MADNESS.
 It's pyNES!

 The Untold Story
 ----------------

 `pyNES <http://gutomaia.net/pyNES>` started as a regular 6502 assembler.
 However, writing games in ASM wasn't fun enough.
-Therefore, using some AST hacks I tried to figure out a way of translating Python code into ASM.
+Thus, using some AST hacks I tried to figure out a way of translating Python code into ASM.

 Release notes